History of Croatia: Murders of 1928 and royal dictatorship

 During a Parliament session in 1928, Puniša Račić, a deputy of the Serbian Radical People's Party, shot at Croatian deputies, resulting in the killing of Pavle Radić and Đuro Basariček and the wounding of Ivan Pernar and Ivan Granđa.
 Stjepan Radić, a Croatian political champion at the time, was wounded and later succumbed to his wounds.
 These multiple murders caused the outrage of the Croatian population and ignited violent demonstrations, strikes, and armed conflicts throughout Croatian parts of the country.
 The Greater Serbian-influenced Royal Yugoslav Court even considered "amputation" of Croatian parts of the country, while leaving Yugoslavia only inside Greater Serbian borders, however, Croatian Peasant Party leadership rejected this idea.
 While Račić was subsequently tried for multiple murders, he served his sentence in a luxurious villa in Požarevac, where he had several servants at his disposal and was allowed to leave and return at any time.

-In response to the shooting at the National Assembly, King Aleksandar abolished the parliamentary system and proclaimed personal dictatorship.
+In response to the shooting at the National Assembly, King Alexander abolished the parliamentary system and proclaimed a royal dictatorship.
 He imposed a new constitution aimed at removing all existing national identities and imposing "integral Yugoslavism".
 He also renamed the country from the Kingdom of Serbs, Croats and Slovenes to the Kingdom of Yugoslavia.
-The territory of Croatia was largely divided into the territories of the Sava and Littoral Banates.
+The territory of Croatia was largely divided among the Sava Banovina and the Littoral Banovina.
 Political parties were banned and the royal dictatorship took on an increasingly harsh character.
 Vladko Maček, who had succeeded Radić as leader of the Croatian Peasant Party, the largest political party in Croatia, was imprisoned.
-This new situation inspired Ante Pavelić to leave Yugoslavia and create the Ustaše Movement, with the ultimate goal of destroying Yugoslavia and making Croatia an independent country.
+Ante Pavelić was exiled from Yugoslavia and created the ultranationalist Ustaše Movement, with the ultimate goal of destroying Yugoslavia and making Croatia an independent country.
 According to the British historian Misha Glenny, the murder in March 1929 of Toni Schlegel, editor of the pro-Yugoslavian newspaper Novosti, brought a "furious response" from the regime.
 In Lika and west Herzegovina in particular, described as "hotbeds of Croatian separatism", Glenny wrote that the majority-Serb police acted "with no restraining authority whatsoever".
 In the words of a prominent Croatian writer, Schlegel's death became the pretext for terror in all forms.
 Politics was soon "indistinguishable from gangsterism".
 In 1931, the royal regime organized the assassination of Croatian scientist and intellectual Milan Šufflay on the streets of Zagreb.
 The assassination was condemned by globally renowned intellectuals such as Albert Einstein and Heinrich Mann.
-In 1932, the Ustaše Movement made an unsuccessful attempt to spark the Velebit uprising in Lika.
+In 1932, the Ustaše Movement unsuccessfully planned the Velebit uprising in Lika.
 Despite the oppressive climate, few rallied to the Ustaša cause and the movement was never able to gain serious support among the Croatian population.